helm/helm/docs/charts.md

 ## Chart LICENSE, README and NOTES

 Charts can also contain files that describe the installation, configuration, usage and license of a chart.

+A LICENSE is a plain text file containing the [license](https://en.wikipedia.org/wiki/Software_license) for the chart.
+The chart can contain a license as it may have programming logic in the templates and would therefore not be configuration only.
+There can also be separate license(s) for the application installed by the chart, if required.

 A README for a chart should be formatted in Markdown (README.md), and should generally
 contain:

 - A description of the application or service the chart provides